ttdennis/fpicker/README.md

 Required only when running in AFL++ mode:
 - [AFL++](https://github.com/AFLplusplus/AFLplusplus/)
-    - on macOS/iOS:
+    - on macOS:
-        - apply the darwin.patch (this disables the check for CrashReporter)
+        - Compile with `CFLAGS="-DUSEMMAP=1"`.
-        - on iOS
+    - on iOS:
+        - Apply the aflpp-ios.patch.
+This changes the shared mem and out file mode to 666 instead of
+          600. Fpicker needs to be run as root on iOS.
+If the target is not running as root, it will not be able to read and write shared memory.
-        - compile with `CFLAGS="-DUSEMMAP=1"`
+        - Compile with `CFLAGS="-DUSEMMAP=1"`.

 ## Building and Running